Cayosoft Guardian account permissions for AD domains and Entra tenants

 To collect changes in the Active Directory domain, related audit logs, and restore changes, the account that is specified in Cayosoft Guardian for connecting to Active Directory must either have Domain Administrative permissions, belong to the Domain Administrators group, or be explicitly granted specific permissions for this domain.
 This article describes how to explicitly grant necessary permissions for the Cayosoft Guardian AD connection account.

-Cayosoft recommends using an account with the Global Administrator role to backup, collect related audit logs and restore objects in Entra ID, Exchange Online and Teams.
+Cayosoft recommends using an account with the Global Administrator role to backup, collect related audit logs, and restore objects in Entra ID, Exchange Online, and Teams.
 Global Administrator role assignment is not a hard requirement, but it does make it easier to configure Cayosoft Guardian.
 This article contains the minimum set of roles and permissions to delegate for the Cayosoft Guardian AD connection account.

 Required permissions and memberships for the Cayosoft Guardian AD connection account